30 Ways Australian dairy is tackling climate change

 Sea what we’re doing here

-In a bid to reduce enteric methane emissions, FutureFeed and dairy company Fonterra are trialling the use of seaweed in stockfeed on several dairy farms.
+In a bid to reduce enteric methane emissions, FutureFeed, Sea Forest and dairy company Fonterra are trialling the use of seaweed in stockfeed on commercial dairy farms.

-The cows are being fed Asparagopsis, a native red macroalgae that has already been shown to reduce methane emissions from beef cattle by up to 80%.
-The trials are showing similar strong results in dairy cattle while also improving a cow's productivity to supply more milk solids per kilo of feed and enhancing overall animal wellbeing.
+The cows are being fed Asparagopsis, a native red macroalgae that has been shown to reduce methane emissions from beef cattle by up to 80%.
+Overseas trials have shown similar valuable results in dairy cattle, but more research is needed if it is to be considered safe and effective at scale.

 Seeing the wood and the trees